ElliottPWright/EPW_Summer_UoB_Work/README.md

 Data was taken at –60V as unirradiated data taken by Long indicated the depletion depth to be –60V.
 Here we see the cluster size against tan(angle) data, and once again fits for tan(angle) \> 0.5 were produced.
 The behaviour of the depletion depth against bias voltage is no different to when the depletion voltage was –30V.
 The sensor still has a higher than predicted depletion depth for each bias voltage.

-Conclusion:

-In conclusion, we have seen that the determination of the depletion depth of a sensor via the grazing angle method is not fully understood.
-At low angles and bias voltages it is suspected that diffusion charges play a significant role, reducing the depletion depth’s conformity to what is predicted.
-To understand this behaviour further, we must improve the sophistication of our simulation.
-The most obvious way to do this is by replacing the linear electric field with a mesh field constructed in a TCAD software such as sentaurus device editor.
-However, visualisation does not work currently, so this was unattainable in the timeframe of the internship.
-However, with such software we could add the n-gap, extra deep p-well, and CMOS technology to shape the electric field to be closer to that of MALTA2.

-Thank you very much for listening and generally welcoming me into your group.
-It has been a pleasure to work with you all.